tedpreved/brew_bro/README.md

-# Test exercise for Barkibu
+# Test exercise for NDA

-This is a Flutter project designed to show my view of creating app according to Barkibu test exersize requirements.
+This is a Flutter project designed to show my view of creating app according to NDA test exersize requirements.

 !!!Pls test app on Android or iOS simulator